acdh-oeaw/apis-core-rdf/docs/source/customization.md

 usually by fetching data from the URI, parsing it and extracting the needed fields.
 The instance should then be returned by the `create_instance` method of the importer.
 There is [apis_core.generic.importers.GenericModelImporter][] which you can inherit from.
-It is used by default of no other importer is defined for the model and it tries to do the right thing out of the box: it first looks if there is an RDF configuration for the URI and if that fails tries to parse the URI response as JSON.
+It is used by default if no other importer is defined for the model and tries to do the right thing out of the box: it first looks if there is an RDF configuration for the URI and if that fails tries to parse the URI response as JSON.